zjl9959/algviz/docs/index.md

-# Welcome to Algviz.com
+# Welcome to algviz.com

 ## 🎈Algviz editor will be coming soon!

-**Algviz editor is an online code runner to run your Python code with algviz [interfaces](https://algviz.readthedocs.io/en/latest/api.html#module-algviz) in web browser.
+**`Algviz editor` is an online code runner to run your Python code with algviz [interfaces](https://algviz.readthedocs.io/en/latest/api.html#module-algviz) in web browser.
 The editor will support to export the svg with all the display objects and animation sequences for your code, please stay tuned!**

 ## Introduce